-Catherine brings innovative legal and sound scientific strategies to clients seeking to achieve broadened markets for their products, assisting companies in obtaining explicit regulatory listings of packaging components (such as polymers, additives, coatings, printing inks, adhesives, and polymer production aids), food additives, and color additives in global jurisdictions, including the United States, MERCOSUR, and the European Union.
+Catherine brings innovative legal and sound scientific strategies to clients seeking to achieve broadened markets for their products, assisting companies in obtaining explicit regulatory listings of packaging components (such as polymers, additives, coatings, printing inks, adhesives, and polymer production aids), food additives, and color additives in global jurisdictions, including the United States (U.S.), MERCOSUR, and the European Union (EU).

 - Audited the regulatory compliance of a client’s products for sales into food and drug packaging in the U.S. and Canada, based on a review of client’s and suppliers’ records, formulations, and compliance statements

-- Guided a major polymer producer in communications with FDA on changes in manufacture to a food-contact substance, avoiding the need for a new Food Contact Notification submission
+- Guided a major polymer producer in communications with FDA on changes in manufacture to a food contact substance, avoiding the need for a new FCN submission

 - Achieved FDA regulatory compliance of a color additive for cosmetic applications under Part 74 of FDA’s regulations

-- Member of the ABA’s Natural Resources & Environment Section
+- American Bar Association (ABA), Natural Resources & Environment Section